-Previous attempts to build POMDP-based spoken dialogue systems have relied on mapping the state space into a much more compact summary space in order ensure tractable policy representation and optimisation (Williams and Young, 2007; Thomson et al., 2007).
-A further contribution of this paper is to show how a component-based policy can be defined over the full state space and optimised using the Natural Actor Critic (NAC) algorithm Peters et al. (2005).
 The NAC algorithm has several advantages over previously proposed approaches.
 Most importantly, the use of a component-based policy enables the system to learn to differentiate between both slot-level and higher-level actions simultaneously.
 In contrast, the CSPBVI algorithm learns actions for individual slots and then uses heuristics to decide which action to take.
-Similarly, the summarised form of Q-learning presented in Thomson et al. (2007) places much of the high-level decision making into the heuristic mapping between the summary and the real-world action.
-Other advantages of the NAC algorithm include its potential for online policy adaptation and its relatively strong convergence properties.
+Similarly, the summarised form of Q-learning presented in Thomson et al. (2007) places much of the high-level decision into the heuristic mapping between the summary and the real-world action.
+Other advantages of the NAC algorithm include its ability to do online policy adaptation and its relatively strong convergence guarantees.

-The paper is organised as follows.
-Section 2 discusses the representation of dialogue state and associated belief update algorithms.
-The section starts by introducing a general model of dialogue, POMDPs, Bayesian Networks and other graphical models.
-Several network structures which are particularly useful for dialogue systems are then described in Section 2.2.
-Algorithms for implementing dialogue state updates are then discussed in Section 2.3, followed by methods to improve their efficiency in Sections 2.4 and 2.5.
-An analysis of the efficiency gains achieved by the proposed algorithms is presented in Section 2.6.
+The paper is organised as follows: Section 2 discusses models for updating the internal system state in a spoken dialogue system.
+The section starts by introducing a general model of dialogue, POMDPs, Bayesian networks and other graphical models.
+Several network structures are particularly useful in the case of dialogue systems and these are discussed in Section 2.2.
+Algorithms for implementing dialogue state updates are then discussed, followed by methods to improve their efficiency in Sections 2.4 and 2.5.
+An efficiency analysis of the proposed algorithms is presented in Section 2.6.

-Section 3 is concerned with policy optimisation, focusing on continuous-state Markov Decision Processes which are introduced in Section 3.1.
-A technique for using domain knowledge to simplify the choice of actions is presented in Section 3.2, followed in Section 3.3 by a discussion of how component-based parametric policies can be used for learning in a dialogue system.
-Section 3.4 then gives a detailed explanation of parameter optimisation using the Natural Actor Critic algorithm.
-The section ends with a short comparison with other learning algorithms.
+Section 3 is concerned with policy optimisation, focusing on continuous-state Markov decision processes, which are introduced at the start of the section.
+A technique for using domain knowledge to simplify the choice of actions is presented in Section 3.2.
+This is followed by a discussion of the component-based policies that can be used for learning in a dialogue system.
+Section 3.4 then gives a detailed explanation of the Natural Actor Critic algorithm, which is the algorithm used to learn the policy parameters.
+This is followed by a short comparison with other learning algorithms.

-An evaluation of a real-time spoken dialogue system which uses the Bayesian updating framework is presented in Section 4.
-The evaluation is based on both simulation and a user trial and the results of these are given in sections 4.3 and 4.4, respectively.
-Both the simulations and the user trial indicate that the Bayesian updating framework outperforms standard alternatives.
+An evaluation of the Bayesian updating framework is given in Section 4.
+The evaluation is based on both simulation results and a user trial, which are given in Sections 4.3 and 4.4 respectively.
+Both simulations and the user trial indicate that the Bayesian updating framework outperforms standard alternatives.
 Section 5 concludes the paper and gives directions for future research.